SFS/MSFS Spanish Proficiency Exam Spring 2023 Registration & Exam Dates

 SFS Spanish Oral Proficiency Exam:

-1. When?
-The Spanish Proficiency Exam is offered every Spring and Fall semester, about 3 weeks before the last week of classes.
+The Spanish Proficiency Exam is offered every Spring and Fall semester – Three weeks before the last week of classes.

-NOTE: You must arrive at (or preferably, before) your scheduled exam time.
-Your exam will begin on time and any lateness on your part will result in you having less time to complete the reading.
+NOTE: You must arrive early – 15 minutes earlier than your scheduled exam time.
+Your exam will begin on time and any lateness on your part will result in you having less time to complete the

 Click here to complete the Registration Form for Round 1.